 Policy on the Japanese Stewardship Code

 Principle 1.
-Institutional investors should formulate and publish a clear policy on fulfilling their stewardship responsibilities.
+Institutional investors should have a clear policy on how they fulfill their stewardship responsibilities, and publicly disclose it.

 Principle 2.
 Institutional investors should have a clear policy on how they manage conflicts of interest in fulfilling their stewardship responsibilities and publicly disclose it.

 SPARX Group Co., Ltd., our parent company (hereafter "SPARX Group") is an independent company without capital ties to any other financial group.
 We are also Japan's first listed company whose subsidiaries operate mainly asset management businesses, so we have completed numerous efforts to establish a code of conduct sufficient to earn a high degree of trust from the market.
-Half of SPARX Group's Board of Directors is occupied by independent outside directors, giving the firm a governance structure that allows for the proper management of conflicts of interest.
-SPARX Group thoroughly manages its subsidiaries to ensure the utmost transparency.
+SPARX Group. has a governance structure in which half of the Board of Directors consists of independent external directors, enabling proper management of conflicts of interest.
+We also ensure thorough management to maintain transparency for our subsidiaries, including the Company and other group companies.

 Principle 3.
 Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.